This FAQ is compiled by the Gilles Detillieux of the SCRC, based on

 parses the custom header.

-For dealing with programs that have an ASCII export capability, you may have
+For dealing with other programs that have an ASCII export capability,

 We've used it for importing data from the GENESIS neural simulation, but it